eurojojo/homewizard-dynamic-battery/README.md

 2. Click **+ Add automation**.
 3. Choose **Empty automation**.
 4. At the top, enter a name, for example:
-   `HomeWizard battery based on energy price`.
+   `HomeWizard battery based on energy price`
 5. Click **Save** once at the bottom.

 ### Step 2 – Open the YAML editor